 Valentine’s Day is coming.
 Stumped for ideas on how to show a special someone you care?
 We have you covered.
-If you’re just starting to date someone new, in a relationship looking to break out of your comfy routine, or simply want to spend time with a friend or family member you love, here are some Valentine’s Day ideas to get you started.
+If you’re just starting to date someone new, in a relationship looking to break out of your comfy routine, or simply want to spend time with a friend or family member you love, here are some ideas to show you how to have a special Valentine’s Day.

 Dress up for a night on the town